We are in the second week of the Social Artist Training and I received a wonderful question that I wanted to address for all...

 Find your rabbit(s)

 As a creative, you probably have many goals.
-However, I always refer back to this Chinese proverb...
+However, I always refer to this...

 You can absolutely catch more than one rabbit (or goal), but you have to catch one at a time.